SelfFormat/your-random-quotes/readme.md

 [x] Add user to firebase realtime database

-[ ] Add button for adding quotes to main fragment
+[x] Add button for adding quotes to main fragment

-[ ] Remove login fragment as AuthUI is sufficient
+[x] Remove login fragment as AuthUI is sufficient

-[ ] Add fragment for adding quotes to user's database
+[x] Add fragment for adding quotes to user's database

+[ ] Retrieve input from edit text fields

 [ ] Restrict adding quotes only for logged in user